 OD Relay, Wiring, Switch & Solenoid

-Why in the world Volvo chose to use an electronic overdrive instead of a real 5 speed manual transmission is beyond us, but they did and we have all suffered that decision!
+Why in the world Volvo chose to use an electronic overdrive instead of a real 5 speed manual transmission is beyond us, but they did and we have all had to live with that decision.
 It proved to be a troublesome system over the years and here’s a few of the most common issues.

 Most common problem with the overdrive is due to the shift knob accidentally being pulled off of the shift lever (while trying to engage reverse), which results in the OD button wires being disconnected from the switch.
 Next is failure of the OD wires just below the shifter, where they simply fail from being flexed back and forth thousands of times.
 The switch in the gear shift knob can also go bad and don’t forget to check the wiring where it connects to the solenoid on the driver side of the transmission as the wires often get disconnected by accident.
 Last on the list are the solenoid and the overdrive themselves.
 The overdrive works off of hydraulic pressure and as they age, they begin to lose pressure and engagement will become unreliable.
 Often replacing the lightweight Type F auto trans fluid used in them with a 30-50 weight will provide a few more years of service.

 The 240 goes through engine and transmission mounts on a regular basis!
 To prevent serious damage you’ll need to inspect them annually.
 Be prepared to replace them every 2-3 years depending on how hard you drive the car.
 The reason for the unusually short lifespan of these parts is due to the safety related design.
 The mounts are designed to allow the engine to move back and under the car, keeping it out of the passenger compartment in the event of a serious head on collision.

 Flame Trap System